 and

 We have the following result. \begin{corollary} Consider a family of BSCs, where the unknown crossover probability $\theta$ belongs to $\Theta = \pp{0,1}$, and with fixed composition codes of type $P_X=(1/2,1/2)$.
-Then, $\xi^*(R,T)$ equals to the largest number $\xi$ that satisfies simultaneously:
+Then, $\xi^*(R,T)$ is equal to the largest number $\xi$ that simultaneously satisfies:

 and

 where $E_{1,\text{BSC}}(R,T,\theta)$ is given in \eqref{BSCane}. \end{corollary}